2002 Spanish Grand Prix: Practice

 Mark Webber (left) and his teammate Alex Yoong (right) suffered three wing failures on their cars during free practice, qualifying and warm-up that led to Minardi's withdrawal from the Grand Prix.

 Conditions were cool and overcast for the third practice session on Saturday morning.
 Two-thirds through practice, Barrichello set the quickest lap of 1:18.048.
 His teammate Michael Schumacher was 0.386 seconds behind in second.
 Coulthard, Ralf Schumacher, the Sauber pair of Heidfeld and Massa, Räikkönen, Button, Montoya and Montoya were in positions three through ten.
 17 minutes in, Minardi's Mark Webber struck a small bump on the start/finish straight, and as the PS02 car rose into the air, the front wing from the drop plates mounting the rear wing to the nose cone detached at the upper ends.
 The wing folded under Webber's car and shattered, leaving carbon fibre debris on the start/finish straight.
 Webber maintained control of his car and returned to the pit lane.
 The session was immediately halted for eight minutes to allow marshals to clear the track of debris from Webber's car.
 Minardi used a different front wing design for the final practice session later in the morning.

 It became slightly warmer for the final session.
 Although no other driver better Barrichello's third session effort, he led despite not lapping faster.
-Heidfeld went second-quickest with 15 minutes remaining.
+Heidfeld went second-quickest with 15 minutes left.
 In positions three to ten were Michael Schumacher, Coulthard, Button, Frentzen, Räikkönen, Massa, Panis and Bernoldi.
-Sato lost control of his car's rear midway through Renault corner, spinning 360 degrees through the gravel trap.
-He crashed lightly head-on into the tyre barrier, dislodging the nose cone.
+Sato spun backwards 360 degrees through the gravel trap midway through Renault corner.
+He touched the tyre barrier head-on, dislodging the nose cone.
 Montoya lost control of his car under braking for La Caixa corner but continued.